-The Group Chief Risk Office is divided into two core risk areas: (i) Operational & Technology Risk, and (ii) Financial Risk Management ("FRM") & the Systemic Risk Office.
+The Group Chief Risk Office is divided into two core risk areas: (i) Operational & Technology Risk, ("OTR") and (ii) Financial Risk Management ("FRM") & the Systemic Risk Office.").

-The head of the Group Chief Risk Office is the Group Chief Risk Officer.
-The Group Chief Risk Officer has a direct reporting line to the Chair of the BRC and is responsible for assisting the BRC, as needed, in the performance of its duties.
+The head of the Group Chief Risk Office is the Group Chief Risk Officer.- The Group Chief Risk Officer has a direct reporting line to the Chair of the BRC and is responsible for assisting the BRC, as needed, in the performance of its duties.
 The BRC is responsible for approving the Group Chief Risk Office's annual budget and for monitoring the Group Chief Risk Office's performance.

 The Internal Audit Department.
 As the third line of defense, IAD is independent from all other DTC business lines, support areas, and control functions.
 The head of IAD is the General Auditor.
 The General Auditor reports directly to the Chair of the Audit Committee and is responsible for assisting the Audit Committee in the performance of its duties.
 The Audit Committee is responsible for reviewing and approving IAD's annual budget, as well as for annually reviewing and approving IAD's structure, staffing, and resources.
-IAD evaluates DTC's operations and internal controls to validate that DTC is providing services in a safe and sound manner, consistent with applicable regulatory requirements and guidance.
-IAD also evaluates DTC's operations and internal controls to assess whether DTC's and its Participants' assets are safeguarded, and that policies, standards, and procedures are being followed.
-The results of IAD's reviews are reported to the Audit Committee at each meeting and as part of IAD's annual report on the control environment.
+IAD evaluates DTC's operations and internal controls to validate that DTC is providing services in a safe and sound manner, consistent with applicable regulatory requirements and guidance and that its Participants' assets are safeguarded, and that policies, standards, and procedures are being followed.
+The General Auditor's annual report on the control environment, and annual analysis of significant industry trends in risks and control are reviewed by the Audit Committee.